Boyce Thompson Arboretum is a one-hour drive from Central Phoenix and only 30 minutes from Mesa, Arizona on scenic Highway 60.

 Yes.
 BTA has reciprocal admission with 360+ other gardens, arboreta, and conservatories through the American Horticultural Society (AHS) Reciprocal Admissions Program.

-Reciprocal admission applies to members of AHS or reciprocating gardens that are 90 miles or more from Boyce Thompson Arboretum.
-This is in accordance with the Local Visitor Exception guidelines of the AHS Reciprocal Admissions Program. *Desert Botanical Garden and Japanese Friendship Garden of Phoenix are within 90 miles of BTA, therefore the reciprocal admissions benefit does not apply to members of these gardens.
+Reciprocal admission applies to members of reciprocating gardens or members of AHS with a home address that is 90 miles or more from Boyce Thompson Arboretum.
+This is in accordance with the Local Visitor Exception guidelines of the AHS Reciprocal Admissions Program.

 Please refer to the AHS Reciprocal Garden Network Map for the most up-to-date list of participating institutions, guidelines, and exclusions: ahsgardening.org/gardening-programs/rap/